 No, Capacity Optimizer does not replace any of the cluster autoscaler’s standard components.
 Capacity Optimizer simply provides those components with better information with which to operate.

 Capacity Optimizer makes your current cloud autoscaler work better.
 Cloud autoscaling is implemented based on resource allocation.
-Cloud autoscalers add more instances when the scheduler cannot add more applications to the cluster because all the existing resources are being used.
+Cloud autoscalers add more instances when the scheduler cannot add more containers to the cluster because all the existing resources are already allocated.
 Capacity Optimizer ensures that the new instances are added only when the existing instances are fully utilized.

-Although Karpenter is a better autoscaler than the default cluster autoscaler, it still makes decisions based on resource allocations and not actual, physical, hardware utilization, unlike Capacity Optimizer.
+Although Karpenter is a better autoscaler than the default cluster autoscaler, it still makes decisions based on resource allocations and not actual, physical, hardware utilization.

-Horizontal Pod Autoscaling (HPA) is best suited for long-running microservices while Capacity Optimizer is suited for batch applications that start and stop.
-HPA is also applicable to Kubernetes only, not YARN or any other environment.
+Horizontal Pod Autoscaling (HPA) is best suited for long-running microservices while Capacity Optimizer is suited for batch workloads that start and stop.

 Capacity Optimizer prohibits the Cluster Autoscaler from launching new nodes until Capacity Optimizer has fully optimized all existing nodes.
 In this way, new nodes are launched only when existing nodes are fully utilized.
 In fact, customers have noticed up to a 71% decrease in the use of autoscaling once Capacity Optimizer is enabled.
 Capacity Optimizer makes no changes to the Cluster Autoscaler’s downscaling behavior.

-It might seem that Capacity Optimizer acts like VPA, since both Capacity Optimizer and VPA change the resource requests of pods in response to changing application resource requirements.
+It might seem that Capacity Optimizer acts like VPA, since both Capacity Optimizer and VPA change the resource requests of pods in response to changing workload resource requirements.
 However, there are key differences:

 However, there’s a key difference: Kubernetes In-Place Pod Resizing is simply one mechanism to allow dynamic pod resource requests updates without needing pods to be restarted.
 Any product that is designed to update the pod requests could theoretically use Kubernetes In-Place Pod Resizing.
 VPA could use Kubernetes In-Place Pod Resizing.
 Even Capacity Optimizer could use Kubernetes In-Place Pod Resizing.